 In his original paper, Horowitz \cite{horowitz} proved the following result for (finitely generated) free groups.

 \begin{theorem} [see Theorem 7.1 and Corollary 7.2 of Horowitz \cite{horowitz}] Let $u$ be an element of a free group $F$.
-If $\chi[u] = \chi[a^m b^n]$, where $m$ and $n$ are integers (allowing either $m$ or $n$ to be $0$) and $a$ and $b$ are primitive elements of $F$, then $u$ is conjugate to $(a^m b^n)^{\pm 1}$. \end{theorem}
+If $\chi[u] = \chi[a^m b^n]$, where $m$ and $n$ are integers (allowing the possibility that either $m$ or $n$ be $0$) and $a$ and $b$ are primitive elements of $F$, then $u$ is conjugate to $(a^m b^n)^{\pm 1}$. \end{theorem}